-- Lift the release bar to move the seat forward or backward.
-Ensure that the seat is relatched into place. - Pull up on the release lever to quickly fold the seatback forward.
+- Lift the track release bar to move the seat forward or backward.
+Ensure that the seat is relatched into place. - Pull up on the release lever located at the bottom of the seatback to quickly fold the seatback forward.

 60/40 split bench seat (if equipped)